lyatanski/ims/doc/session.md

 a=curr:qos remote none
 ```

+### Kamailio
+Both P-CSCF and S-CSCF must be able to distinguish between MO & MT.

 ### Questions:
 - What analysis does the S-CSCF perform to determine and discover the correct I-CSCF